Brewcode-dev/paylaod-sandbox/src/blocks/CollectionSlider/README.md

 # CollectionSlider Block

-A universal content block for Payload CMS that creates beautiful, responsive sliders displaying items from any collection with dynamic field mapping.
+A universal content block for Payload CMS that creates beautiful, responsive sliders displaying items from any collection with dynamic field mapping and isolated navigation controls.

 ## Features